ARey-H39/CST250-Projects/README.md

      javac Main.java
      java Main
      ```
-   * _Using and IDE:_ Import the project into your preferred IDE and run the desired program.
+   * _Using an IDE:_ Import the project into your preferred IDE and run the desired program.